filipeprata111/SnakeGame/README.md

 # SnakeGame
-A snake game in c built with only no external library's. it's kinda broken and boring but at least i finished.
+A snake game in c built with no external library's. it's kinda broken and boring but at least i finished.

 'a' moves the snaka to the left